CuriousMind5/DBSFMark/README.md

 All models were used locally in this experiment.
 To fully reproduce the experiments, please update the model paths according to your local environment.

+## Environment

+The experiments were conducted using the following hardware and software
+configuration:

+- GPU: NVIDIA GeForce RTX 3090 Ti (24 GB)
+- Number of GPUs: 1
+- Python: 3.10
+- CUDA: 12.4

+All experiments reported in the manuscript were performed using a single GPU.

+## Dataset Preparation

+The datasets used in this work are included in the repository:

+- C4 RealNewsLike
+- OpenGen
+- Wiki-CSAI

+No additional preprocessing is applied.
+For each dataset instance, the first 50 tokens are used as the prompt, and the language model generates approximately 200 continuation tokens using multinomial sampling with a temperature of 0.7.

+The same tokenizer, prompt construction procedure, and decoding pipeline are used across all watermarking methods, baseline methods, and model configurations.

+Each evaluation uses 500 samples.
 # DBSFMark